eltioemil/e1000.github.io/cv.md

 ---
 layout: page
+title: Emilio Ureña Ramírez - Senior DevOps Engineer
 permalink: /cv/
 ---

-# Emilio Ureña Ramírez - Senior DevOps Engineer
 ## Professional Summary

 As a DevOps Engineer with a diverse background in cloud technologies and infrastructure management, I have developed a strong foundation in Cloud and Kubernetes over the years.
 My career began in system administration, gradually leading to roles in DevOps, Infrastructure and Platform teams, where I focus on creating efficient and reliable infrastructure solutions.
 I enjoy collaborating with colleagues to foster a culture of continuous improvement, emphasizing infrastructure as code and agile methodologies.
 By tackling challenges and streamlining processes, I aim to contribute positively to team success and organizational goals.